khalidNC/django_project_vidjan/README.md

               1. Here we have class called Migration
               2. And in this class we have a couple of oparations for bringing our database up to date with our current model classes.
                   a.
-The first oparation: For creating a model we can see the name is set to genera.
-And the fields of genera are id and name.
+The first oparation: For creating a model we can see the name is set to genre.
+And the fields of genre are id and name.
 Note: In out code we only specify name not id, but django automatically creates this for us.
 And it ensures that every object has id property, that uniquely identifies that object.